Spring & Port Wine (film): Shooting

 Filming took place from May to June 1969, in the studio and on location.
 The movie was the first film shot at Elstree Studios after Bryan Forbes took over EMI Films.
 The location scenes were shot in Bolton in May 1969 and the family house is 51 Grisdale Road.
-It was filmed whilst many of the old industrial buildings remained and as St. Peters Way was being constructed, and the film includes panoramic shots of an early stage of work on that part of the new road adjacent to St Peter's Church, where it follows the former course of the River Croal and the Bolton arm of the Manchester Bolton & Bury Canal.
+It was filmed whilst many of the old industrial buildings remained and as St. Peters Way was being constructed, and the film includes panoramic shots of an early stage of work on that part of the new road adjacent to St Peter's Church, where it follows the former course of the River Croal and the Bolton arm of the Manchester, Bolton and Bury Canal.

 After filming ended, it was announced the film would be the first to be released under the banner of EMI Films.
 (Other early films were Eyewitness and All the Way Up.)

 Reception

 The Guardian called it "not really a very good film in spite of James Mason's unwavering presence" but "it's a perfectly watchable piece of North Country flannel."
-Sight and Sound called it a "sentimental adaptation" where "the cast make what they can of a script whose sugary pathos belongs more to Victorian melodrama than to anything resembling modern times."
+Sight and Sound called it a "sentimental adaptation" in which "the cast make what they can of a script whose sugary pathos belongs more to Victorian melodrama than to anything resembling modern times."

 Variety called it "an unpretentious opening entry, but it is extremely well produced and has a warmth and integrity that make a pleasantly entertaining switch from some of the flash cynical offerings of today."

 The film was not a success at the box office.
-Filmink wondered if the film was made a few years too late.
+Filmink suggested that the film might have been made a few years too late.